mircealungu/TID_Lecture_Notes/usability_examples/4_consistency.md

 Users should not have to wonder whether different words, situations, or actions mean the same thing.
 Follow platform conventions.

+When we talk about consistency and standards, what we mean is that words, situations, actions and affordances should mean the same thing across different elements within your app, and across multiple platforms.

 ## Examples

 ### Vibeke